mpv-player/mpv/DOCS/man/options.rst

 ``--help``, ``--h``
     Show short summary of options.

-    You can also pass a shell pattern to this option, which will list all matching top-level options, e.g. ``--h=*scale*`` for all options that contain the word "scale".
+    You can also pass a string to this option, which will list all top-level options which contain the string in the name, e.g. ``--h=scale`` for all options that contain the word ``scale``.
+The special string ``*`` lists all top-level options.

 ``-v``
     Increment verbosity level, one level for each ``-v`` found on the command